Skip to main content

 rack = nb.dcim.racks.get(name='RACK-01')

-# Get elevation as JSON (returns list of RU objects)
+# As JSON (list of RU objects)

 elevation_data = rack.elevation.list()

-# Get elevation as SVG diagram
+# As an SVG diagram

 svg_diagram = rack.elevation.list(render='svg')